DHSTTOS/documents/implementation/deployment.md

 2)
 - use git to check out
    https://github.com/DHSTTOS/implementation/
 into /opt/tomcat/webapps/implementation
 Make sure the following two directories exist now:
    /opt/tomcat/webapps/implementation/frontend
    /opt/tomcat/webapps/implementation/login-frontend

 3)
-Adjust the following to files to use the correct address for your host: in frontend/src/stores/user.js the line
+Adjust the following two files to use the correct address for your host: in frontend/src/stores/user.js the line
     wsEndpointURL =